-The Program admitted its first students in September 1967 and received full accreditation from the National League for Nursing Accrediting Commission (NLNAC) on September 24th, 1970.
+The Nursing Program admitted its first students in September 1967 and received full accreditation from the National League for Nursing Accrediting Commission (NLNAC) on September 24th, 1970.
 The Nursing Assistant program admitted its first students and received full approval from the Arizona State Board of Nursing (AZBN) in the year 1990.

 The faculty and staff include the Director of Nursing and Allied Health, eight full-time faculty, a Clinical Facilitator, a Lab Coordinator, a full-time Administrative Assistant, Nursing Support Specialist, and part-time Nursing Support Specialist and lab technicians.
 The program also employs local practicing nurses educated at the MSN and BSN levels as part-time clinical faculty to maintain a maximum of 1:10 faculty/student ratio in clinical practice.
 Students graduating from our program are eligible for licensing as either Registered Nurses (RN) or Licensed Practical Nurses (LPN).

 The opportunities in nursing practice are more exciting and diverse than ever before.
 A variety of career and professional options await our graduates.
 The program also fosters academic partnerships providing graduates with a variety of options to pursue advanced degrees in Nursing.

 The Program is accredited by the Accreditation Commission for Education in Nursing (ACEN) Feb 2016-Feb 2024: